rtyler/brokenco.de/_posts/2025-07-16-no-way-parquet.md

 files is certainly novel and already worth a read.

-But the fact that you can shove arbitrary blocks of bytes in the middle of the otherwise columnar data format is _incredible_.
+But the fact that you can shove arbitrary blocks of bytes in the middle of the otherwise columnar data format is incredible.

 Modifications of Apache Parquet files still requires a rewrite of the